-- Analytical methodology employed in biota monitoring programmes be upgraded to GC-MS. - Differences between the GC-ECD and GC-MS results reported by Kelly (2005) and Stern and Ikonomou (2003) warrant further investigation to assist in understanding temporal trends. - The influence of low ambient temperature conditions on bioaccumulation and metabolism potential should be investigated with species of relevance to such conditions. - Widening the range of sites considered to include the Asian Arctic could strengthen further understanding of spatial variation in biota residues.
+- Analytical methodology employed in biota monitoring programmes be upgraded to GC-MS. - Differences between the GC-ECD and GC-MS results reported by Kelly (2005) and Stern and Ikonomou (2003) warrant further investigation to assist in understanding temporal trends. - The influence of low ambient temperature conditions on bioaccumulation and metabolism potential should be investigated with species of relevance to such conditions. - Further understanding of spatial variation in biota residues could be strengthened by widening the range of sites considered to include the Asian Arctic.